frictionlessdata/datapackage/source/simple-data-format.rst

   * There are no further restrictions on the form of the id but it is RECOMMENDED that it contain only alphanumeric characters together with " .-_"

-* Associated to each file MUST be an entry in the files attribute in the datapackage.json file.
+* Associated to each file MUST be an entry in the resources attribute in the datapackage.json file.
-* The schema attribute of each files attribute MUST be present and its value MUST conform to the JSON Table Schema and MUST describe the fields in the associated data file.
+* The schema attribute of each resources entry in the package descriptor MUST be present and its value MUST conform to the JSON Table Schema and MUST describe the fields in the associated data file.